newsguildny/times-tech-guild-sl-2022/slides.md

 - Colors are hopefully sort of obvious, if not color-blind friendly:
   - the greener, the more pro-union
   - the redder, the more anti-union
+  - greys are both 3s AND unassessed, and you can maybe start to predict from there some of the issues we saw almost immediately
 - But!
 We were able to see the patterns, including which parts of the organization we didn't have data on or didn't have support in yet.
 This was invaluable in helping us decide who to talk to going forward.